hip911/api-gateway-secure-pet-store/API-Workshop/workshop-parts/Part1--APIgatewayLambda.md

 [Back to workshop overview](../README.md)

+# Part 2
+# Create and deploy an API using the Amazon API Gateway and AWS Lambda
-# API Gateway Pet Store: Lab Guide
+# (API Gateway Pet Store: Lab Guide)

-## All Labs must be performed in eu-west-1 (Ireland)
+## Note: All Labs must be performed in eu-west-1 (Ireland)

 ## Prerequisites
 This workshop requires the following software to be installed on your laptop including: